 Open Source Collective can work with you to register new trademarks or transfer existing trademarks to our protection.

-Open Source Collective can also work with you, through our Open Source IP counsel, to notify those who infringe marks and, if necessary begin proceedings against abusers.
+Having a trademark registration does not prevent someone from forking the code and publishing it under a different name.
+OSC can also work with you, through our Open Source IP counsel, to notify those who infringe marks and, if necessary begin proceedings against abusers.

-US Single application for name and/or logo US (one class; price increases $250 for each additional class): $1200
+- US Single application for name and/or logo US (one class; price increases $350 for each additional class): $1200

-Trademark transfer - preparing assignment of single, already registered US trademark and recording assignment with the USPTO (the price of recording increases by $25 for each additional trademark): $350
+- Trademark transfer - preparing assignment of single, already registered US trademark and recording assignment with the USPTO (the price of recording increases by $25 for each additional trademark): $350

+A trademark is “a recognizable sign, design, or expression which identifies products or services of a particular source from those of others.”
+They are typically words and logos, but can also be colors, sounds and shapes.
 A trademark ensures that users can identify where a particular piece of software came from and who built it, which is an important tool for building trust and reputation in your project.

 While open source software is created to be shared and modified, a modified version should not also be characterized as equivalent to the original through using the same name.

 Unless otherwise notified we will renew your trademarks and invoice your Collective when needed.
 If you Collective does not have sufficient funds to renew we will notify you as soon as possible and work with you to establish a successor or let the trademark lapse.